Blenheim Palace, Woodstock, Oxfordshire

 Scale is rather important to consider in this type of atmosphere.

 The conversion continued on and was very pleasant indeed.
 The meal and the wine was all served in the most gracious manner.
-It was a most memorable evening.
+It was the most memorable of evenings.